 7. Try the Pasteis de Nata

 The Pastel de Nata is Portugal’s famous egg tart.
 You absolutely have to try these yummy treats!
 They are sold in many bakeries and cafes, though some are known for making some of the best pasteis (try them at Manteigaria, for example).
-You can also check out this complete guide to the best pasteis de nata.
+You can also check out this guide to the best pasteis de nata.

-7. Listen to traditional Fado
+8. Listen to traditional Fado

-Fado is a typical Portuguese style of melancholic music.
 It’s all about saudade, a word that has no English translation, but which relates to nostalgia, longing, or the bitter-sweetness of life.
 Even if you don’t understand the lyrics, you can easily feel the intense emotion of the songs.

 Most Fado places can be found in Alfama and Bairro Alto, where you can dine while listening to various singers perform.
 Avoid the overpriced Clube de Fado in Alfama and try to catch some fado at a smaller restaurant somewhere.

-8. Hop between miradouros (viewpoints)
+9. Hop between miradouros (viewpoints)

-9. Visit the Mosteiro dos Jerónimos
+10. Visit the Mosteiro dos Jerónimos

 This former monastery of the Order of Saint Jerome near the Tagus river is one of the must-see places in Lisbon.
 The architecture is stunning with intricately detailed columns and arches.
-In high season the line to get tickets can be long, so you may wish to get a skip-the-queue ticket in advance, or go in the early morning when it’s at its most peaceful and quiet.
+In high season the line to get tickets can be long, so you may wish to get a skip-the-queue ticket in advance or go in the early morning when it’s at its most peaceful and quiet.

-10. Check out the Thieves’ Market
+11. Check out the Thieves’ Market

-map – Tuesdays & Saturdays
+map location – Tuesdays & Saturdays

 Locals joke that if you get anything stolen, this is where you’ll find it for sale the next week.
 But these days the Feira da Ladra, or thieves’ market, is maybe not quite so criminal anymore — it’s really just a nice flea market with antiques, crafts, and second-hand items that’s held every Tuesday and Saturday.